islamazhar/MIGP_python/similarity_simulation/README.txt

-The required libraries are enlisted in requirement.txt
+The required libraries are enlisted in requirements.txt

 Before running similarity simulations, copy the content of "models" folder (shared using secured channel) into 'artifact/models'
 To generate the values in figure, go to 'artifact/src'